 What are HREFLANG tags?
 Well, these tags are used for Google to know which alternative versions of a page exist in different languages and countries.
 For example, If you want to let Google know what the Spanish equivalent of your .com homepage is, then you can use one of these tags to do this.

-HREFLANG tags work in the same way as the canonical tags, showing when a duplicate version of a page exist.
+HREFLANG tags work in the same way as the canonical tags, showing when a duplicate version of a page exists.
 It helps Google index the local content on your site easier within local search engines.
 If you’ve implemented these tags incorrectly, you will not get any favours for your international SEO efforts.

 Solution: Try to create a solid link between your site’s main page content and the content on your international domains.
 Set up these tags correctly for all the core pages which have country-specific variations – all the product pages, home page etc. This will help you pass trust across your sites and improve the way Google crawls these pages.

 This is another big technical SEO problem of not helping the search engines.
 The search engines have only a fixed amount of time to crawl sites on the web and helping them to efficiently crawl ensures that all your important pages get indexed.
 A common mistake made by some companies is not having a robots.txt file for the website to identify which pages or sections of your site you don’t want the spiders to crawl.
 Moreover, another big problem is not having an XML sitemap file, which helps to show the search engines which pages on your site are most important and should be crawled most frequently.

 Solution: Make sure to include a robots.txt file on the root of your server which includes sections/pages of your site that you don’t want to appear in the search results.
 Also, include a curated sitemap.xml file which will help you outline all the unique pages on your site.
 This will eventually help Google crawl it more efficiently.

 That’s it for now!
 If you’ve found this post useful, don’t miss sharing it with other SEO geeks!
 What technical SEO issues have you run into?
 Share your experiences in the comment section below.